dhanton/quantum-chess/README.md

 python -m unittest discover -s tests --verbose
 ```

 from the main directory.
 Be aware that running all the tests takes about 7 to 10 minutes on an average computer.
-Go to the tests [README](tests/README.md) to find out why and to see how to tune the parameters to reduce execution time or increase accuracy.
+Go to [tests/README](tests/README.md) to find out why and to see how to tune the parameters to reduce execution time or increase accuracy.

 ## License